sayanee/archives/_posts/2007-12-21-effective-project-management-by-clements-gido.md

 6. Make a cost estimate for each acitivity

 Project Selection

-1. Develop a set of criteris against which the opportunity will be evaluated
+1. Develop a set of criteria against which the opportunity will be evaluated
 2. List assumptions and information for each opportunity
 3. Evaluate each opportunity against the criteria

 Guidelines for drafting a formal request for proposal external contractors

 1. An RFP (request for proposal) must provide a statement of work
 2. an RFP must include the customer requirements, which define specifications and attributes
 3. The RFP should state what deliverables the customer expects the contractor or project team to provide